OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 After activiating your virtual environment, you want to install tensorflow.
 Probably pip install tensorflow-gpu=XXX won't work (for me it didn't).
 Again, we will use the GREAT github repo at Step 4 to download the corresponding wheel file (filename.whl).
 This github repo has all the .whl files for all tensorflow versions you may need (both CPU and GPU).
 For example the .whl file I used was [here](https://github.com/fo40225/tensorflow-windows-wheel/tree/master/1.13.1/py37/GPU/cuda101cudnn75sse2).

 Let's say the .whl file is at "PATH\TO\WHEEL\filename.whl".
 You just need to do these:

-* activate your virtual environment (read [here](https://github.com/SalarAbb/Set-up-virtualenv-for-python)).
+* Activate your virtual environment (read [here](https://github.com/SalarAbb/Set-up-virtualenv-for-python)).
 You will see the ('PROJECT') icon next to your command line.
-* go to .whl file folder:
+* Go to .whl file folder:
 ```
 cd "PATH\TO\WHEEL"
 ```